 $400 per unit, usually, but for graduates $200 (if a graduation level unit)

-However, If you withdraw from a unit after a Census Date, then you will not be able to get a refund or recredit of FEE-HELP unless you can demonstrate special circumstances.
+However, If you withdraw from a unit after a Census Date, then you will not be able to get a refund of up front fees or recredit of FEE-HELP unless you can demonstrate special circumstances.
 Withdrawals after census date will also incur academic penalty.